 Arts in Alternative Education Grants

-All Alternative Education schools within the Oklahoma State Department of Education system are eligible to apply for up to $5,000 in grant funding for arts education programming.
-A 5% cash match is required.
+Alternative education schools within the Oklahoma State Department of Education system are eligible for two grants of up to $5,000 per school year in grant funding for arts education programming.
+A 5 percent cash match is required.

 Arts in Alternative Education Community Partnerships

 Nonprofit arts organizations can apply for up to $25,000 to provide arts programming, training, and more at alternative education school sites as identified by the Oklahoma State Department of Education.

 Performing Arts Experience Grant for Alternative Education